yellowdragoon/lichess-bot/README.md

 - Here's a link to my youtube video walking through the journey of creating this bot - [link to video](https://www.youtube.com/watch?v=1Z0xZFJoJ9U).
 Enjoy!
 - [Link to the bot's profile on lichess](https://lichess.org/@/DragoonBot)
 - [My profile on lichess](https://lichess.org/@/yellowdragoon)
-That's all!
+- That's all!
 Everything below is instructions for bot setup, and is straight from the original repo.
-Thanks to lichess for making this possible!
+- Huge thanks to lichess for making this project possible!

 A bridge between [Lichess Bot API](https://lichess.org/api#tag/Bot) and bots.